Marcus Rohdén

-Marcus Christer Rohdén (born 11 May 1991) is a Swedish professional footballer who plays as a midfielder for AEK Larnaca.
-Beginning his career with IF Elfsborg in 2011, he won Allsvenskan and Svenska Cupen with the club before moving to F.C.
-Crotone and Serie A in 2016.
+Marcus Christer Rohdén (born 11 May 1991) is a Swedish professional footballer who plays as a midfielder for IF Elfsborg.

+Beginning his career with IF Elfsborg in 2011, he won Allsvenskan and Svenska Cupen with the club before moving to Crotone and Serie A in 2016.
 In 2019, he signed with Frosinone.
-A full international since 2015, he has won 19 caps for the Sweden national team and represented his country at the 2018 FIFA World Cup.
+A full international between 2015 and 2023, he won 19 caps for the Sweden national team and represented his country at the 2018 FIFA World Cup.